End Bullying, Celebrate Spirit Day Today!

 13. ^ Johnson, Tim (October 20, 2010).
 "Spirit Day rallies support for gay and lesbian youths".
 Burlington Free Press.
 Retrieved October 26, 2010.[permanent dead link]

 14. ^ a b Stewart, M. (October 29, 2010).
 "Dr. Phil slams Arkansas official for 'non-apology apology'".
 Anderson Cooper 360 at cnn.com.
+Archived from the original on October 31, 2010.
 Retrieved November 1, 2010.

 15. ^ Wing, N. (October 27, 2010).
 "Clint McCance, Arkansas School Board Member, Wants 'Fags' To Commit Suicide". huffingtonpost.com.
 Retrieved November 1, 2010.